 The Court Sport Activity Team works with internal and external partners, as well as members of the public, to understand and assess how well the MPRB currently meets the demand for court activities and what improvements are needed.

-How will this plan affect the court in my neighborhood?
 Significant changes to courts in neighborhood parks will be determined as Service Area Master Plans are completed throughout the park system.
 The Court Sports Activity Plan will recommend a level of service for different types of courts and will identify where there may be too few or too many of specific facilities.
 Changes will be implemented as funding is made available in neighborhood parks.

 The court sports activity plan will also recommend guidelines for maintenance and reconstruction of courts.
 The plan will also provide guidelines for prioritization of use of maintenance funding.